 Soccer cleats are for use on the soccer surface.
 Wear sneakers or trainers to and from the pitch and only put your cleats on just before you get on the field.
 Any additional strain on the cleats can cause cracks.

 Maintain and replace all the accessories for your cleats.
-You can buy everything you need, like laces, leather treatment, studs, etc. online from Soccer Garage.
+You can buy everything you need, like laces, leather treatment, studs, etc. online.
 Your cleats are only as strong as its weakest link, so replace anything that starts to show signs of fraying.